-If you find yourself asking 'Why can't I just answer all the questions at the outset and then let the program take over?" then it's time for 'Ask Tables.'
+If you find yourself asking 'Why can't I just answer all the questions at the outset, let the program take over, and then I'll go get a cup of coffee?" then it's time for 'Ask Tables.'
 'Ask Tables' are Pathagoras form of interviews.
-They allow document assembly questions to be asked ask in an question and answer type form, and processed in one large wave, instead of each being asked and processed individually.
+They allow document assembly questions to be asked, answers and processed in one seating.

 Beginning with the next section of this Manual, we will introduce the 'Ask' prompts and the parent 'AskTable'.
-Once you understand the structure of these elements, we'll show you how Pathagoras can automatically create these Tables for you.
+You will learn the elements of the equations, and how to create them yourself.
+Once you understand the structure, syntax and 'grammar' of these elements, you will find yourself having fun with the programming.
+But we will also show you how Pathagoras can automatically create these Tables for you.